The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Background and Hypotheses

-We argued that the retention of inventors is essential and looked at possible reasons a given inventor might leave; however, the employment relationship will only continue if it is also in the best interest of the acquiring firm.
-Possible reasons for terminating inventors after acquisitions vary, starting with duplicating skills already covered by the acquiring firm or abandoning a research area altogether.
-This last point is in line with the finding by \citet{Zhu2018} that acquiring firms tend to sell off acquired patents right after the event.
 However, it is still a valid assumption that the acquiring firm would not want to decimate its newly acquired inventors immediately, arguably valuable assets, but transition them out gradually.
 On the other hand, as argued above, inventors might see the shock as a nudge to change employer.
-Arguably, this can be more relevant for inventors with a substantial overlap with the acquiring firm since their knowledge might be more valuable on the market than in the merged company.
-Similarly, inventors whose field of expertise is not related to the core competencies of the acquiring firms might leave to join other companies where they have a better fit.
+Arguably, this can be more relevant for inventors with no technological overlap with the acquiring firm since their knowledge might be more valuable on the market than in the merged company.

-Concerning the duplication of expertise, technological similarity, and post-merger performance of firms, \citet{Kapoor2007}, \citet{ahuja2001technological}, \citet{cloodt2006mergers} find that the patenting output and innovativeness is highest if the technological profiles of the acquiring and acquired firm overlap partially.
-Following this line of reasoning, we should expect that inventors with a partial overlap in their technological profile with the acquiring firm are more likely to stay on.
-This observation becomes Hypothesis~\ref{hyp:overlap}.
+Concerning the duplication of expertise, technological similarity, and post-merger performance of firms, \citet{Kapoor2007}, \citet{ahuja2001technological}, \citet{cloodt2006mergers} find that the patenting output and innovativeness is highest if the technological profiles of the acquiring and acquired firm overlap.
+In the case of biotech acquisitions the level of overlap is likely not to be critical, like in the case of big pharma mergers \citep{ornaghi2009mergers}.
+Moreover, the acquiring companies can better evaluate the potential of new ideas when the inventors are active in the same patent classes.

+Following this line of reasoning, we should expect that inventors with a technological overlap in their technological profile with the acquiring firm are more likely to stay and and remain productive after an acquisition.